SpoonLabs/coming/README.md

 which means that there are 2 changes that update binary operators inside an if condition (i.e., the parent).

+## Code Features

+Coming has an option to compute the features associated to the code changed by a commit.
+This functionality can be used with the argument `-mode features`.
+Coming writes in the folder specified in the `-output` a JSON file for each commit.

 # Filtering Commits